KULeuven-COSIC/SABER/README.md

 # SABER
-SABER in an M-LWR based KEM submitted to NIST
+SABER is a Mod-LWR based KEM submitted to NIST Post-Quantum Cryptography Process